Unique determination by a single far-field measurement for an inverse elastic problem: Introduction

 \subsection{Connections to previous results and main findings}

 Determining the geometrical information of an underlying scatterer by measurement is a fundamental problem in inverse scattering.
 It is referred to as the unique identifiability of the scatterer shape.
 Since the cardinality of $\bmf{u}_t^{\infty}\left(\hat{\mathbf{x}}; \bmf{u}^i\right)$ associated with a single fixed incident wave $\bmf{u}^i$ is equal to the cardinality of $\partial \Omega$, it is clear that the geometrical inverse problem \eqref{eq:ip1} is formally determined by a single far-field measurement.
 On the contrary, the inverse problem of determining the physical parameters $q$ and $\eta$ associated with $\Omega$ through a single far-field measurement is underdetermined, given that $q$ and $\eta$ are variable functions.
 The uniqueness of identifying the position and shape of the scatterer from a single far-field measurement was referred to as Schiffer's problem in the literature \cite{CK}.
-Up to now, the corresponding developments to Schiffer's problem have been made by imposing a-priori information on the scatterer $\Omega$, such as the size or geometry of $\Omega$.
-Notably, Colton and Sleeman \cite{colton1983} employed a spectral argument for the Laplacian operator to demonstrate that a sound-soft obstacle can be uniquely identified through a finite number of far-field measurements.
-Kirsch and Kress \cite{kirsch1993} established the uniqueness of the sound-hard obstacle scenario through infinitely many far-field patterns.
-Isakov \cite{isakov1990} used infinitely many far-field patterns to determine the shape of a penetrable inhomogeneous medium uniquely \cite{isakov1990}.
-Recently, there has been an increasing interest in establishing the uniqueness of a single far-field measurement for determining the shape of an impenetrable or penetrable polyhedral scatterer using a single far-field pattern.
-See \cite{GR2005, bl2021, blaasliu2020, chengjin2003, liu2008, liupetrini2017, liurondi2019, liuzou2006, caodiaoliu2020, Rondi2008, EYamamoto2006, EYamamoto2008} and the references cited therein for further details.
-For the elastic medium scattering problem, specifically when $\eta \equiv 0$ in \eqref{eq:syst2}, we note that \cite{hahner02,Hahner93} provided the identifiable result to the inverse problem \eqref{eq:ip1} when multiple far-field measurements are employed.
-Under general circumstances, a single far-field measurement is capable of uniquely determining a polygonal elastic scatterer with the generalized transmission boundary condition, as illustrated in the work of \cite{DLS21}, where the parameter $\eta$ for the corresponding generalized transmission condition can also be simultaneously identified.
-When a scatterer has the polygonal-nest or polygonal-cell structure, in the acoustic scattering, it was shown that the uniqueness result for determining the shape of the underlying scatterer by a single far-field measurement hold under generic physical conditions (cf.\cite{blaasliu2020}).
-If a scatterer has a thin layer with high conductivity, a single far-field measurement under generic conditions (cf. \cite{caodiaoliu2020}) can uniquely determine the shape and location of the scatterer with the polygon-nest or polygon-cell structure.
+Up to now, the corresponding developments to Schiffer's problem in inverse acoustic and electromagnetic scattering problems have been made by imposing a-priori information on the scatterer $\Omega$, such as the size or geometry of $\Omega$ \cite{ck18,CK,dlbook} and the references cited therein for further details.